TRIQS/dft_tools/doc/h5structure.rst

 Name               Type                                                                    Meaning
 =================  ======================================================================  =====================================================================================
-energy_unit        numpy.float                                                             Unit of energy used for the calculation. n_k                numpy.int                                                               Number of k-points used for the BZ integration. k_dep_projection   numpy.int                                                               1 if the dimension of the projection operators depend on the k-point,
+energy_unit        numpy.float                                                             Unit of energy used for the calculation. dft_code           string                                                                  DFT code used to generate input data. n_k                numpy.int                                                               Number of k-points used for the BZ integration. k_dep_projection   numpy.int                                                               1 if the dimension of the projection operators depend on the k-point,
                                                                                            0 otherwise.